Automatic, high-order, and adaptive algorithms for Brillouin zone integration: Introduction

 In much of the literature, quantities of interest are considered in the limit of zero scattering (i.e., the non-interacting density of states is obtained from the $\eta = 0^+$ limit of \eqref{eq:bzint}).
 In the presence of a self-energy, the scattering rate $\eta$ is non-zero, but may be small.
 For example, a local Fermi liquid has the asymptotic scaling~\cite{Berthod_et_al:2013}

 as $\omega$, $T \to 0$, with $T$ the temperature, yielding a vanishing but non-zero scattering rate.
 In this case we obtain integrands in \eqref{eq:bzint} with highly localized features at the scale $\OO{\eta}$ near the surface on which $\det\paren{\omega - H(\vect{k})} = 0$ (e.g.\ the Fermi surface when $\omega = 0$), as illustrated in Fig.~\ref{fig:structure}.
 In order to compute \eqref{eq:bzint} accurately, these localized features must be resolved, and adaptive methods become essential.
 In this article we present automatic algorithms to compute BZ integrals like \eqref{eq:bzint}, with possibly very small $\eta > 0$, to a user-specified error tolerance $\varepsilon$, with a cost scaling mildly with respect to $\eta$ and $\varepsilon$.
+Mild scaling with respect to $\varepsilon$ is achieved through the use of high-order accurate methods.
 The term ``automatic'' specifies that convergence to error $\varepsilon$ is carried out by the algorithm itself, not by the user.
 Indeed, within self-consistency loops, it is crucial that accurate results are returned reliably without user intervention.

 An important distinction in BZ integration algorithms concerns the representation of $H(\vect{k})$.
 In many practical applications, the relevant physics can be extracted from a projection of the ab initio Hamiltonian onto a low-energy subspace---a process referred to as downfolding---so that $H(\vect{k})$ in \eqref{eq:bzint} becomes a small matrix. $H(\vect{k})$ is then related to a tight-binding Hamiltonian $H_{\vect{R}}$ by the Fourier series